 When I moved to southern Idaho, my daughter and I visited the library many times in Preston.
 Across the street is the Matthias Cowley home, which has a monument in the front yard showing that the LDS apostle, Mathew Cowley, was born there.
 One day, as I was reading William’s autobiography, I realized that this was the same rock house he that talks about building.

 In my grandmother’s story (Stella Cora Hill Hunt), she talks about spending time with her Grandpa Hill, who was the sexton at the cemetery in Richmond, Utah.
-He is buried there beneath this beautiful monument.
-[Click on the link below to see more pictures from that cemetery.]
+He is buried there beneath a beautiful monument.

 Please enjoy this autobiography from a man of faith and integrity and pass it along to your family.